US politicians react to Trump’s Iran ceasefire with caution, relief

 But he said he was “extremely cautious” about reports surrounding the ceasefire agreement.

-Trump had said on Tuesday that the US and Iran were “very far along with a definitive” agreement and described Tehran’s 10-point plan for a deal as a “workable basis on which to negotiate”.
+Trump had said in his ceasefire announcement that the US and Iran were “very far along with a definitive” agreement and described a 10-point plan proposed by Tehran as a “workable basis on which to negotiate”.

-The content of any future agreement remains unclear, but Iranian officials say the 10-point plan includes sanctions relief for Iran and allows the country to retain control over the Strait of Hormuz.
+While the content of any future agreement remains unclear, Iranian officials say the 10-point plan includes sanctions relief for Iran and allows the country to retain control over the Strait of Hormuz.
 The proposal also says the US would accept Iran’s domestic uranium enrichment, according to Iranian media reports.

-Graham stressed that lawmakers would review any deal with Iran.
+Graham, however, stressed that lawmakers would review any deal with Iran.

-“We must remember that the Strait of Hormuz was attacked by Iran after the start of the war, destroying freedom of navigation,” Graham wrote on X. “Going forward, it is imperative Iran is not rewarded for this hostile act against the world.”
+“We must remember that the Strait of Hormuz was attacked by Iran after the start of the war, destroying freedom of navigation,” he wrote on X. “Going forward, it is imperative Iran is not rewarded for this hostile act against the world.”

 The senator added that Iran must not be allowed to return to the uranium enrichment “business”.